Clinical Trial Finds Diet Works for Depression

 You may be surprised to hear that this kind of study has never been done before, probably because you have read headlines in the past proclaiming that healthier diets decrease risk for depression.
 We have Professor Jacka and her team to thank for many of those hopeful headlines.
 Over the past seven years, she published numerous epidemiological (survey-based) studies suggesting that people who report eating an unhealthy diet are more likely to be depressed.
 However, since these studies were based on questionnaires and weren’t actual diet experiments, they didn’t have the power to demonstrate that unhealthy diets could worsen depression symptoms, and couldn’t show that healthy diets could be used to help TREAT depression.
 These were simply educated guesses that hadn’t been tested in the real world yet.
 Until now.

-Professor Jacka boldly went where no one has gone before: she tested her theories on actual people with clinical depression…and emerged victorious.
+Professor Jacka boldly went where no one has gone before: she tested her theories on actual people with clinical depression, and what she found was very encouraging.

 Professor Jacka’s team recruited 67 men and women with moderate to severe depression who reported eating a relatively unhealthy diet.
 Most were taking antidepressants and/or were in regular psychotherapy.